EPS structure

 First Year

 During the first semester, they enrol only in compulsory courses.
 This semester serves as an Introduction to the Master Programme.
 It is based mainly on methodology and key academic disciplines relevant to the study of the European political, social, cultural and economic space.
-At the end of the first semester, students choose the topic of their Master thesis with the assistance of academic coordinators from Charles University; they write the first version of their Master thesis project.
+At the end of the first semester, students choose the topic of their Master’s thesis with the assistance of academic coordinators from Charles University; they write the first version of their Master’s thesis project.

 For the second semester, the students have two options: Leiden or Krakow.
 This semester is also based on compulsory courses that cover different areas of EU studies.
 In addition, students can build their own structure for the semester in accordance with the offer of facultative courses.
-At the beginning of the second semester, all students participate in a three-day Barcelona Research Seminar.
-This event has multiple objectives.
-First, second-year students meet first-year students.
-This encounter encourages them to share their experience.
-Second, first-year students present their MA thesis projects and get feedback from all students and academic experts.
-All students also participate in intensive training in research methods.

 Second year